pdevito3/foundation.api/README.md

   * Configuration
     * **RecipeProfile**: the mapping profiles for [automapper](https://github.com/AutoMapper/AutoMapper) to easily map data between objects
   * Controllers
-    * **RecipeController**: the actual endpoints that the API will expose for consumption
+    * **RecipeController**: the actual endpoints that the API will expose for consumption.
+These are kept intentionally dumb by design, with the logic in the [Mediatr](https://github.com/jbogard/MediatR) handlers.
   * Data
     * Entities
       * **Recipe**: the class that we will use to represent the actual database table
     * **RecipeDbContext**: provides a reference for the database and tables that we will be working using throughout the project
+  * Mediator
+    * **Commands**: each class in this folder is a [Mediatr](https://github.com/jbogard/MediatR) command used by our mutation endpoints in the controller (POST, PUT, PATCH, DELETE, etc).
+These commands are requests as opposed to notifications.
+    * **Queries**: each class in this folder is a [Mediatr](https://github.com/jbogard/MediatR) query used by our non mutating endpoints in the controller (GET).
+These queries are requests as opposed to notifications.
+    * **Handlers**: each class in this folder is a [Mediatr](https://github.com/jbogard/MediatR) handler that will perform the business logic needed in the mediator commands and queries.
   * Services
     * **IRecipeRepository**: a list of all of the methods we can use in our data access layer (DAL)
     * **RecipeRepository**: the actual implementation of each method in IRecipeRepository